nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 1d2.
 Physiotherapist enters new data.
     * Steps 1d1-1d2 are repeated until a valid date and time is input by the Physiotherapist.
 Use case resumes from step 2.

-**Use case: UC04 - Deleting a reminder**
+**Use case: UC04 - Deleting a reminder note**

 **MSS**

-1. Physiotherapist requests to delete the reminder for a client.
+1. Physiotherapist requests to delete the reminder note for a client.
-2. PhysioPal deletes the reminder for client.
+2. PhysioPal deletes the reminder note for client.
-3. PhysioPal confirms deletion of reminder and displays a success message.
+3. PhysioPal confirms deletion of reminder note and displays a success message.

    Use case ends.